 For the cover to be retained, you need to have:

-- commenced new employment as a permanent employee and provided TelstraSuper with the Continuing Income Protection form within 120 days of leaving your previous Telstra Group Employer, and
+- commenced new employment as a permanent employee and provided TelstraSuper with the Continuing Income Protection form within 120 days of leaving your previous Telstra Group or eligible Telstra-approved employer, and

-- received a Superannuation Guarantee (SG) contribution from your new employer into your new TelstraSuper Personal Plus account within 180 days of leaving your previous Telstra Group Employer, and
+- received a Superannuation Guarantee (SG) contribution from your new employer into your new TelstraSuper Personal Plus account within 180 days of leaving your previous Telstra Group or eligible Telstra-approved employer, and

 - made an election to opt-in, if applicable (see above).

 Eligible former members of Division 2 can apply for Income Protection Cover, as outlined above.

 † Subject to the ‘active employment’ requirements contained in the relevant insurance policy.